GabeScott/standard-works-vault/General Conference/1996 October - The Savior Is Counting on You.md

 Last month in the area of Salt Lake City, a fellow Aaronic Priesthood bearer, Zachary Snarr, was brutally and senselessly murdered.
 Among the many wonderful things said about him by family and friends was that he rarely missed a day without telling his mother how much he loved her.
 His cheerful and loving nature around their home leaves them with priceless memories.
 Your mothers need you to be a champion of them.
 Never should a bearer of the Aaronic Priesthood be guilty of saying anything discourteous or disrespectful to his mother.

-The scriptures teach us that whenever we are abusive, thoughtless, or unkind to others, “the devil laugheth, and his angels rejoice” (3 Ne.
-9:2); also, that “the heavens withdraw themselves; the Spirit of the Lord is grieved; and when it is withdrawn, Amen [or the end] to the priesthood or the authority of that man” (D&C 121:37).
+The scriptures teach us that whenever we are abusive, thoughtless, or unkind to others, “the devil laugheth, and his angels rejoice” ([[3 Nephi 9.2|3 Ne.
+9:2]]); also, that “the heavens withdraw themselves; the Spirit of the Lord is grieved; and when it is withdrawn, Amen \[or the end\] to the priesthood or the authority of that man” ([[D&C 121.37|D&C 121:37]]).

-Maybe you have thought that doing these little kindnesses doesn’t make much difference, but as Alma said, “By small and simple things are great things brought to pass” (Alma 37:6).
-We also read: “Be not weary in well-doing, for ye are laying the foundation of a great work.
-[You are a great work in progress.]
-And out of small things proceedeth that which is great” (D&C 64:33).
+Maybe you have thought that doing these little kindnesses doesn’t make much difference, but as Alma said, “By small and simple things are great things brought to pass” ([[Alma 37.6|Alma 37:6]]).
+We also read: “Be not weary in well-doing, for ye are laying the foundation of a great work. \[*You* are a great work in progress.\] And out of small things proceedeth that which is great” ([[D&C 64.33|D&C 64:33]]).

-Next, the Savior is counting on you to avoid the immoral trash that surrounds you in the media.
+**Next, the Savior is counting on you to avoid the immoral trash that surrounds you in the media.**

 Satan has made great inroads into the lives of some Latter-day Saints through the evil in the media.
 I am confident that the great majority of you have not been guilty of serious sexual sin, but many are placing themselves in a path that could lead to it.
 A bishop reported that he had observed that the spiritual level of the young priesthood bearers in his ward was declining.
 Through his personal interviews with them, he discovered that many of them were watching R-rated movies.
 When he asked them where they went to see such trash, they said, “We don’t go anywhere.
 We watch them at home.
 We have cable television, and when our parents are gone we watch anything we want to.”